savannanoh/dxarts472/README.md

 I think I will have a separate Arduino for each motor.

 I have so far followed this tutorial's code and schematic: https://lastminuteengineers.com/stepper-motor-l293d-arduino-tutorial/

+I have used this model as a starting off point for the mechanism: https://www.thingiverse.com/thing:193647/files